 Non-transaction accounts, such as most savings accounts, money market accounts, and certificates of deposit (CDs) typically earn interest, providing a return on the account holder’s investment.
 However, deposits made into a non-transaction account (called non-transaction deposits) are not as fully accessible as transaction deposits.
 Account holders may be limited or restricted from accessing all or some of the money, or they may need to make a request for a withdrawal.

 For example, if you open a CD, your money is locked up for a certain period of time.
 If you want to access the money before the CD matures, you will typically pay a penalty.
 With many savings and money market accounts, the bank will impose limitations on the number of transactions you can make each month.
-If you exceed that limit, you may be charged a withdrawal fee.
+If you exceed that limit, you may be charged withdrawal fees.

 Here’s a look at transaction accounts vs non-transaction accounts: